digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/troubleshooting_guide.rst

      * if a single query runs for ``60s``, then that query might be a sequential bottleneck, as it has been running for 60s out of the 60s interval.

      * the mean time should also tell you roughly the db latency, as there are some cheap read queries that should run *< 1ms*.
 If these queries take a long time, then you know that the database has high latencies or is overloaded.

+     * all the queries should normally take between 5-15ms.
+If you see queries taking consistently longer (e.g. all of them 60 - 70ms), then your database system is overloaded, queuing too many database requests on the database.
+You might want to increase the database resources (CPUs) or reduce the number of connections.
+While seeming counter intuitive, but giving too many db connections to a node will reduce the throughput, not increase it.

 How to find the Bottleneck
 ~~~~~~~~~~~~~~~~~~~~~~~~~~